jmduke/jmduke-jekyll/_posts/2019-03-25-solvable-problems-in-a-mid-stage-side-project.md

 sustainable way of growing.
 7. My approach to CSS within emails is really bad and needs to be entirely overhauled.
 Ideally, automatic inlining would be inclusive of this effort.

+An entirely separate — and scarier/more interesting — list would be: all of the things that are wrong with Buttondown that I am unaware of.
+(If you know of something that may be on this list, please let me know.)

 There are two *really big* features I want to ship in Buttondown (**paid subscriptions** and **multiple newsletters**).
 After that, I'd like to really spend the rest of the year just tackling this list, and solving the solvable problems, getting it into a steady state where I can ignore my backlog, error tracker, and inbox for a week and be completely fine.

 (Knowing me, I'm not going to do this.
 But maybe blogging about it will push me in the right direction.)